bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

     Q=ADD(Q, s[i]*T[di])
 return Q
 ~~~~~
+We note that taking the inverse of a point is simply negating the y coordinate.
 This multiplication algorithm has a regular pattern of operations and no exceptional cases.
 [ TODO ]